 Spiritual formation is a foundational component of the seminary experience.
-Most seminary faculty build time for prayer and devotions into class time; in addition, a number of classes focus specifically on spirituality, spiritual formation, and spiritual practices, with attention paid to contextuality and the diverse Christian traditions represented at the seminary.
+Most seminary faculty build time for prayer and devotions into class time; in addition, a number of classes focus specifically on spirituality, spiritual formation, and spiritual practices, with attention paid to context and the diverse Christian traditions represented at the seminary.

 Students, faculty and staff gather each week for community worship to hear the Word proclaimed and to celebrate the Eucharist.